Hello Fellow Travelers!

 12) What are the names of the classical Vices?
 (Chapter 7)

-• Intention: Focus Entered Apprentice Masons upon the classical Vices and their characteristics.
+- Intention: Focus Entered Apprentice Masons upon the impact of these two upon Masons.

 13) How do the agricultural terms “Threshing” and “Winnowing” relate to the foundation of the Masonic Temple and the Work Entered Apprentice Masons must do?
 (Chapter 2)